Zero545/home-assistant.io/source/_integrations/hausbus.markdown

 ---

 [Haus-Bus.de](https://haus-bus.secure-stores.de/) is a manufacturer of smart home equipment based in Germany.
-This integration communicates to the [Haus-Bus LAN gateway](https://haus-bus.secure-stores.de/?showProduct=1) or any other Haus-Bus device equipped with a LAN port.
+This integration communicates to any of the Haus-Bus devices equipped with a LAN port.

 There is currently support for the following device types within Home Assistant: